American UFC Ring Girl Arianny Celeste Showcases Fabulous Figure In Purple Lace

 American UFC Ring Girl Arianny Celeste had her fans thinking she looked angelic in her recent Instagram update.
 On Thursday, the beauty shared a snap in which she wore a purple lace dress while standing barefoot on the beach.

 In the post, Arianny was on a beach somewhere in the Bahamas.
-Pink an purple hues colored the sky and clouds behind her.
+Pink and purple hues colored the sky and clouds behind her.
 Standing with turquoise water behind her, the beauty stood barefoot in the sand.

 Even more dazzling than the landscape was how Arianny looked.
 She wore a strapless purple lace dress with a plunging neckline that showcased her incredible figure.
 The low-cut bodice on the dress not only gave viewers a peek at Arianny’s cleavage, it accentuated her slender waist.
 Arianny held the sides of the flowy dress, which went mid-calf on her legs.
 The model wore a pair of glitzy earrings to add a touch of glam to the sexy, yet feminine, look.
 Arianny wore a full face of makeup and had her hair styled back in a sleek bun.
 She looked off to the side with a smile on her face.